WarBean/hyperboard/README.md

 # HyperBoard: A web-based dashboard for Deep Learning

 HyperBoard is a simple visualization tool to facilitate hyperparameter tuning for Deep Learning players.
-It helps you
+It helps you to

-- train on remote server and visualize training curves on local browser
+- train on a remote server and visualize training curves on the local browser
 - update curves in real time
 - interactively compare hundreds of training curves for hyperparameter tuning, with filtering and visibility control
 - save hundreds of training records on disk and re-load them when needed

 HyperBoard resembles [Tensorboard](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/tensorboard) and [Tensorboard for MXNet](https://github.com/dmlc/tensorboard).
-However, HyperBoard is independent from specific Deep Learning platform and provides extra functionalities.
+However, HyperBoard is independent from any specific Deep Learning platform and provides extra functions.

 For now, HyperBoard only supports visualization of streaming scalar data (i.e. training curves).
-Two more features are in the plan:
+Two more features are being develeped:

 - visualization of streaming tensors as interactive animation of histograms
 - visualization of streaming tensors as interactive animation of scatter plots, using methods like t-SNE, Isomap, etc